-What is the Reserve Bank and the Reserve Bank cash rate?
+What is the Reserve Bank and the Official Cash Rate?

-The Reserve Bank of New Zealand is our country’s central bank.
-It has been in operation since 1934 and is 100% owned by the New Zealand Government since 1936.
+RBNZ is our country’s central bank.
+It has been in operation since 1934 and has been 100% owned by the New Zealand Government since 1936.

-The Reserve Bank (RBNZ) manages monetary policies such as the official cash rate to stabilise inflation and the economy; maintain a sound and efficient financial system; and supply our national banknotes and coins.
+The Reserve Bank (RBNZ) manages monetary policies, such as the Official Cash Rate (OCR) to stabilise inflation and the economy, maintain a sound and efficient financial system; and supply our national banknotes and coins.

-The Reserve Bank influences bank interest rates but it also has widespread functions in the country’s economy, including:
+Whilst the Reserve Bank does influence bank interest rates, it also has widespread functions in the country’s economy, including:

-- Assisting functioning of a sound and efficient financial system.
+- Assists the functioning of a sound and efficient financial system.
 This includes supervising the broader actions of banking institutions and the financial system as a whole.

 - Issuing the national currency.
 Maintaining foreign currency reserves.

-- Operating effective payments systems for transactions nation-wide.
+- Operating effective payment systems for transactions nation-wide.

 - Operating in foreign and domestic financial markets.